rhhaynes/rhhaynes.github.io/_posts/2018-02-11-words_of_advice_for_the_cli_data_gem_project.markdown

 ## When in doubt, check the gemspec
 Once I had my gem working as expected by running the bin/executable, I was disppointed to find that I could not call it from the command line.
 After a few Google searches and trying various tweaks, I was able to narrow down the issue to a problem in my \*.gemspec file.
 Although this file gets generated automatically by running `bundle gem <gem-name>`, there are a few modifications that must be made before the gem works from the command line and can be released.
 Some of the changes are obvious and have lines that begin with `TODO`, however in my case the lines that required attention are shown below.

 `spec.bindir = "exe"`
 `spec.executables = spec.files.grep(%r{^exe/}){|f| File.basename(f)}`

 Fortunately the fix was simple.
 To get my gem working from the command line I simply needed to remove the `spec.bindir` line and edit the other to read `spec.executables = ["<gem-name>"]`.
 As a reminder you also need to add your gem dependencies to this file using the command below.

-`spec.add_development_dependency`
+`spec.add_development_dependency "<gem-dependency>"`

 So in closing, if you're having problems that do not appear to be code related, check the \*.gemspec file!

 ## Shameless plug
-If interested, check out my gem by typing `gem install last_tweet` in the terminal (to install the gem) and then `last_tweet` to run it!
+If interested, check out my gem by typing `gem install last_tweet` in the terminal to install it and then `last_tweet` to run it!
 Without going into detail, the gem will return the most recent tweet from all specified Twitter handles.
 Enjoy!